Oude Compagnie: The Second Expedition

-On May 1, 1598, Van Warwijck, Van Neck and Van Heemskerck left.
-On May 1, 1598, Van Warwijck, Van Neck and Van Heemskerck left.
-At the time, the island was still known by its Portuguese name, which means 'Swan Island', and it would soon become clear why.
-On September 18, 1598, the first Dutchmen went ashore.
+On 1 May 1598, Van Warwijck, Van Neck and Van Heemskerck left.
+On 1 May 1598, Van Warwijck, Van Neck and Van Heemskerck left.
+At the time, the island was still known by its Portuguese name, which means Swan Island, and it would soon become clear why.
+On 18 September 1598, the first Dutchmen went ashore.
 Towards evening they came back on board with nine of a kind of large birds which they called dodos, larger than turkeys, and also equipped with wings too small to fly.
-Their meat was tough, but the hunger made up for it.
-On April 20, a thanksgiving service was held on land, it was the day of the Amsterdam fair and that is why the dodo was initially also called 'fairground goose'.
+On 20 April, a thanksgiving service was held on land, it was the day of the Amsterdam fair and that is why the dodo was initially also called fairground goose.

-On November 26, the first and on New Year's Eve the last ships arrived at Bantam.
-On January 11, 1599, the return fleet set sail.
+On 26 November, the first and on New Year's Eve the last ships arrived at Bantam.
+On 11 January 1599, the return fleet set sail.
 On the homeward journey, Van Neck called at the coast of Sumatra where the sick were brought ashore and water was loaded.
-Van Neck himself also went ashore.
-Along the shores where the sea was playing sweetly, came many lands, with her bearing good fruits, which were bought by ours and carried to the ships, which were to be seen gracefully anchored there among many merry islands.
+Van Neck himself also went ashore, writing:

+along the shores where the sea was playing sweetly, came many lands, with her bearing good fruits, which were bought by ours and carried to the ships, which were to be seen gracefully anchored there among many merry islands.